Nimaabediforud/Nimaabediforud/README.md

 ### 🧠 About Me
 🎓 Biomedical Engineer - passionate about AI-driven healthcare innovation
 🔬 Exploring signal processing, biomedical data, and intelligent diagnostic systems
-🚀 On a mission to fuse engineering, biology, and machine learning for real-world impact
+🚀 On a mission to fuse engineering, medicine, biology, machine learning, deep learning for real-world impact

 ---